 Customer service agents who care: At times your agents may feel disengaged.
 Ensure that agent retention and engagement activities prevent attrition.
 Provide trainings and coaching so that agents feel engaged and serve customers with a smile.

 Know your customer: Be aware of the customer’s preferences and needs.
 Make sure that calls, messages, and e-mails sent out to customers are customized to their need.
 Bombarding customers with offers they do not need may frustrate them.
-Unorganized telesales campaigns are a futile expenditure which can be avoided with an efficient contact center software.
+Unorganized telesales campaigns are a futile expenditure which can be avoided with an efficient call center software.

 Banks should focus on the keywords security, reliability, and service.
 These pave the way for great customer service and their trust in the bank determines any bank’s future.